The following professionals lent their expertise to this article:

 Powering Education Scholarship

-The Powering Education Scholarship is for people with disabilities pursuing post-secondary education.
+Sponsored by Alpha One Disability + Aging Solutions, this scholarship is available to students with disabilities pursuing a post-secondary education.
 To apply, submit an application, a short essay, letters of recommendation, and high school transcripts.

 Pride Foundation Scholarship

-The Pride Foundation Scholarship is for LGBTQ+ students and their allies living in Alaska, Idaho, Montana, Oregon, or Washington with demonstrated financial need.
-Candidates should demonstrate how they have faced systemic barriers and how they would help others overcome those barriers with their degree.
+The Pride Foundation Scholarship is for LGBTQ+ students and their allies living in Alaska, Idaho, Montana, Oregon, or Washington.
+Candidate must demonstrate financial need and describe how they have faced systemic barriers and would help others overcome such barriers with their degree.

 Amount: Varies